All Posts

 -

-My fourth personal product, 'Tasukiba Knowledge Relay', enters trial operation.
-It is a project-management platform built around knowledge — the insights one team accumulates get handed down to the next team, like a relay baton.
+My fourth personal product, Tasukiba Knowledge Relay, enters trial operation: an AI operations secretary for project management built around knowledge management.
+The insights one team accumulates get handed to the next like a relay baton, surfaced again later by semantic search.
+Here's the backstory and the world I'm aiming for.

 -